ThingLabsIo/ThingLabsIo.github.io/pages/workshop/cs/05-sending-telemetry.md

 *  Auto generated table of contents
 {:toc}

 In this lab you will build a Universal Windows Platform application that detects ambient light and sends the data that is being collected to Azure IoT Hub.
-In following lab you will build a data pipeline to process the incoming data stream and output it to a visualization tool.
+You will build a data pipeline to process the incoming data stream and output it to a visualization tool.

 # Capturing Analog Data with a Voltage Divider
-For this lab you will work with a few new concepts - both in the circuits connected to the Raspberry Pi 2 (RPi2) and in the Cloud.
-The first thing you will do is wire up the RPi2 to be able to read voltage as determined by the resistance created by a photoresistor.
-Wire your board according to the diagram (wire colors don't matter, but help with identification of purpose).
-This wiring uses an analog-to-digital-convertor (ADC) - either an MCP3208, MCP3008, or an MCP3002, depending on what you have - which enables you to capture analog input instead of simply digital input.
-When you did the lab with the LED you dealt only with a digital signal - you sent voltage to the LED to turn it on, or off (with no voltage).
+For this lab you will work with a few new concepts, both in the circuits connected to the Raspberry Pi 2 and in the Cloud.
+The first thing you will do is wire up the Raspberry Pi 2 to be able to read voltage as determined by the resistance created by a photoresistor.
+Wire your board according to the diagram.
+(Wire colors don't matter, but  they help with identification of purpose.)
+This wiring uses an analog-to-digital-convertor (ADC) which enables you to capture analog input instead of simply digital input.
+You can use either an  MCP3208, MCP3008, or MCP3002 ADC.
+When you did the lab with the LED you dealt only with a digital signal - you sent voltage to the LED to turn it on or off (with no voltage).
 Many sensors, such as a _photoresistor_, are capable of analog input or output, giving them a broader range than simply a 1 or a 0.

-A _photoresistor_, also known as _light-dependent resistor (LDR)_ or a photocell, works by limiting the amount of voltage that passes through it based on the intensity of light detected.
+A _photoresistor_, also known as _light-dependent resistor (LDR)_, or a photocell, works by limiting the amount of voltage that passes through it based on the intensity of light detected.
 The resistance decreases as light input increases - in other words, the more light, the more voltage passes through the photoresistor.

-In order to take advantage of the photoresistor you will create a _voltage divider_ - a passive linear circuit that splits the input voltage amongst two or more components (similar to a Y-splitter).
-The following schematic shows a voltage divider in use on an Arduino Uno R3 (this is a simpler way to show the diagram as compared to the RPi2 which, as you will see, incorporates an external ADC).
+In order to take advantage of the photoresistor you will create a _voltage divider_, which is a passive linear circuit that splits the input voltage amongst two or more components (similar to a Y-splitter).
+The following schematic shows a voltage divider in use on an Arduino Uno R3 (this is a simpler way to show the diagram as compared to the Raspberry Pi 2 which, as you will see, incorporates an external ADC).

 ![A voltage divder schematic](/images/photoresistor_schem.png)

-To create the voltage divider needed for this the RPi2 has been connected as follows:
+To create the voltage divider needed for this the Raspberry Pi 2 has been connected as follows:

-- Voltage connected from the 5-volt (input voltage) pin to a circuit (using a breadboard).
+- Voltage connected from the 5-volt (input voltage) pin to a circuit using a breadboard.
-- Input voltage connected to a static resistor (10k Ohm).
+- Input voltage connected to a 10k Ohm static resistor.
 - A voltage divider is established coming out of the static resistor:
-   - One route to the ADC which is connected to the RPi2.
+   - One route to the ADC which is connected to the Raspberry Pi 2.
-   - One route to a variable resistor (the photoresistor).
+   - One route to a variable resistor: the photoresistor.
 - The circuit is completed out of the variable resistor to ground.

 As the photoresistor increases its resistance (lower light intensity) more of the input voltage coming through the circuit is diverted to the ADC.
 That means that the less intense the light into the photoresistor the more resistance it creates, which in turn diverts more voltage to the ADC (the current has to go somewhere).
 Likewise, the more intense the light into the photoresistor, the less resistance it creates, which in turn means there is less voltage to divert to the ADC.